-I currently have two Wanderbar emulator setups available: one for Super NES games and one for NES games.
-Both programs are designed to run on most modern Windows versions.
+I currently have three Wanderbar emulator setups available: one for Super NES games, one for NES games, and one for Game Boy/Game Boy Color/Game Boy Advance.
+All three programs are designed to run on most modern Windows versions.
 You can get the latest versions and the source code here:

 Keep in mind I designed these programs for my own personal use, so I can’t guarantee they’ll work for you.
 They’re also not 100% user friendly.